anncelestino/capstone-project/README.md

 # Capstone Project: The Song Popularity App

 ## Overview
 Welcome to my Capstone Project, The Song Popularity App!
 This project combines data analysis, machine learning, and integration with Spotify's API to create an interactive app using Streamlit.
-The objective is to analyze The Song Popularity Dataset, predict song popularity, and provide song recommendations based on user inputs.
+The objective is to analyze The Song Popularity Dataset, ustilize Machine Learning Modelling to predict song popularity, and to combine those into a Steamlit app that allows users to interact with the data.

 ## Project Highlights
 - **Predictive Modeling Presentation:**